RewardMap: Tackling Sparse Rewards in Fine-grained Visual Reasoning via Multi-Stage Reinforcement Learning: Experiments

 As shown in Table~\ref{tab:main}, \method consistently outperforms all baselines across different question templates in \dataset and question types of \datasetplus.
 On \dataset, it substantially surpasses the best open-source result (Qwen2.5-VL-72B-Instruct) and approaches the performance of the closed-source model (Seed1.5-VL).
 On \datasetplus, \method not only exceeds all open-source models but also outperforms Seed1.5-VL.

-\textbf{Results on Other Benchmarks} We further evaluate the generalization ability of our method on six benchmarks spanning three task categories introduced in Section~\ref{sec:experimental-setup}.
+\textbf{Results on Other Benchmarks.} We further evaluate the generalization ability of our method on six benchmarks spanning three task categories introduced in Section~\ref{sec:experimental-setup}.
 Table~\ref{tab:main-multi-benchmark} reports the results of reference models, the SFT $\rightarrow$ RL baseline, and our proposed \method.
 Across all six benchmarks, \method achieves consistent improvements, with the most substantial gain of $13.51\%$ observed on SpatialEval.
 While the SFT $\rightarrow$ RL baseline also yields stable improvements, its performance remains inferior to \method.
 These results highlight the significant contributions of both \method and the datasets (both \dataset and \datasetplus) to enhancing model general capability.
+Beyond the aggregate results, we further report task-wise improvements.
+On SEED-Bench-2-Plus, \method improves the map split.
+For SpatialEval, accuracy rises substantially on \textit{mazenav} ($19.60\%\rightarrow57.20\%$) and moderately on \textit{spatialreal} ($70.37\%\rightarrow72.59\%$).
+On HRBench, performance increases for both single-image reasoning ($85.25\%\rightarrow88.00\%$) and cross-image alignment ($52.25\%\rightarrow54.00\%$).
+For MMStar, \method achieves steady gains across fine-grained perception ($59.60\%\rightarrow60.80\%$), instance reasoning ($68.00\%\rightarrow71.20\%$), and mathematical reasoning ($59.60\%\rightarrow63.20\%$).
+These results show that \method consistently strengthens visual grounding and robustness in diverse spatial and reasoning tasks.